 And he's surely the only angling writer (of modern times, anyway) to have had a butler.

-He was one of the world’s top sport’s journalists, covering Olympic Games, Ali fights, Superbowls and World Cups.
+He was one of the world’s top sports journalists, covering the Olympic Games, Muhammad Ali fights, Superbowls and World Cups.
 He was also a critic for ‘The Spectator’, making him, he later said, “the only man in the world who earned his living by fishing and watching the telly”.

 But fishing was his first love.
 ‘Sports Illustrated’ had its own travel agency that launched Clive on pioneering and adventurous expeditions from Christmas Island to the Falklands.
 After he had covered a major sporting event, Andre Laguerre, the magazine’s assistant managing director, would ask: “Gammon, I suppose you want to go fishing now.
 Where do you want to go?”